Mineral (band): Musical style and legacy

-Lead singer and songwriter Chris Simpson has identified grappling with his Christian religious beliefs as a key theme of the band's music, and has admitted to worrying that he would be judged over centering religious themes in punk music.
+During Mineral's initial run, Simpson's grappling with his Christian beliefs was a key theme of the band's music, though he no longer considers himself a Christian.
 Critics have also identified family and romantic relationships and anxiety as common themes in the band's music.

 The band has earned consistent critical acclaim.
 Ron DePasquale of AllMusic said "[Mineral's] shaping of the indie rock landscape cannot be overstated".
 Jeff Mezydlo of Yardbarker wrote, "When it comes to emo royalty, Austin, Texas' Mineral is sitting at the head table."